philion/pygapi/docs/user-guide.rst

     What's more, Sheets API v4 introduced `Usage Limits <https://developers.google.com/sheets/api/limits>`_ (as of this writing, 300 requests per 60 seconds per project, and 60 requests per 60 seconds per user).
-When your application hits that limit, you get an :exc:`~gspread.exceptions.APIError` `429 RESOURCE_EXHAUSTED`.
+When your application hits that limit, you get an :exc:`~pygapi.exceptions.APIError` `429 RESOURCE_EXHAUSTED`.

     Here are the methods that may help you to reduce API calls:

-        * :meth:`~gspread.models.Worksheet.get_all_values` fetches values from all of the cells of the sheet.
+        * :meth:`~pygapi.models.Worksheet.get_all_values` fetches values from all of the cells of the sheet.
-        * :meth:`~gspread.models.Worksheet.get` fetches all values from a range of cells.
+        * :meth:`~pygapi.models.Worksheet.get` fetches all values from a range of cells.
-        * :meth:`~gspread.models.Worksheet.batch_get` can fetch values from multiple ranges of cells with one API call.
+        * :meth:`~pygapi.models.Worksheet.batch_get` can fetch values from multiple ranges of cells with one API call.
-        * :meth:`~gspread.models.Worksheet.update` lets you update a range of cells with a list of lists.
+        * :meth:`~pygapi.models.Worksheet.update` lets you update a range of cells with a list of lists.
-        * :meth:`~gspread.models.Worksheet.batch_update` lets you update multiple ranges of cells with one API call.
+        * :meth:`~pygapi.models.Worksheet.batch_update` lets you update multiple ranges of cells with one API call.

 Getting All Values From a Worksheet as a List of Lists